rileyle/UCGretina/README.md

     /BeamOut/Update

-Optional commands related to the incoming beam:
+Mandatory commands related to the incoming beam:

     /BeamIn/A <A> /BeamIn/Z <Z>